evan-paul-carey/deep-learning-workshop/README.md

 Please watch the video and attempt setup prior to coming to the workshop if at all possible!
 The workshop is a short two hours with 50+ registered attendees.
 We will not have time to troubleshoot installations during that two hours.
 If you have any questions or issues, I will be available to trouble shoot in person from 7:00-7:50 AM on Monday, 1/6, at the conference near the workshop areas.
 I will update this page with my exact location once I arrive and sort it out :)

 ## Course materials

+Course materials are not currently ready for download!
+I will change this notice when they are ready :)

 All course materials will be posted prior to Monday morning at 6 AM pacific time.
 Please download them prior to coming to the workshop if possible!